carmel-wenga/Image-Based-Recommendation-System/README.md

 Improving the quality of image embeddings by using VLM-based models instead of ResNet.
 The directory explores two different strategies to improve the quality of image embeddings: self-hosted model using the SigLIP model locally and using the Vertex AI Multimodal Embedding API.
 Both extracted embeddings are stored in Elasticsearch along with the ResNet embeddings, and the recommendation quality of the different approaches is compared.
-The impact of combining
-* text and image embeddings on the recommendation quality is also explored.

 # Medium Stories Related to this GitHub Repository
 1. [Building a Basic Image-Based Recommendation System](https://medium.com/codeelevation/building-a-basic-image-based-recommendation-system-ba9f08588df1)